 Fisher Animal Conservation Efforts

-The fisher animal in Ontario has become an important focus of wildlife management efforts.
+The fisher animal in Ontario remains an active area of monitoring and regulated management as of 2026.
 These members of the weasel family (Martes pennanti) are forest-dwelling predators that have experienced population changes due to habitat alteration and trapping pressure.

 A fisher attack on domestic animals typically occurs in late winter when natural prey is scarce.
-The LSC provided guidance on protecting pets and livestock through simple precautions like keeping animals indoors at night and securing garbage and pet food.
+The LSC’s guidance on protecting pets and livestock through simple precautions like keeping animals indoors at night and securing garbage and pet food remains relevant today.

 The province manages its fisher cat Ontario populations through a quota system of approximately one fisher per 25 square kilometres.
 Landowners along Fisher Ave and similar rural areas were encouraged to appreciate these animals’ ecological role while taking reasonable precautions to prevent conflicts.